-Although many people think that "assault and battery" is one crime, or that the terms "assault" and "battery" can be used interchangeably, neither are true.
-Assault and battery are actually quite different.
+Many people think of "assault and battery" as one crime, and the terms "assault" and "battery" often do get used interchangeably.
+But the fact is assault and battery are actually quite different.

 Stated in Penal Code law 242 pc, the California crime of battery takes place when you actually use force or violence against another person.
-Unlike an assault, it isn't just an attempt to inflict harm.
+Unlike an assault, battery is more then merely an attempt to inflict harm.

-As San Bernardino criminal defense attorney Michael Scafiddi explains, "The easiest way to distinguish the crimes is this...an assault doesn't necessarily involve any actual physical contact -- a battery does.
+As San Bernardino criminal defense attorney Michael Scafiddi explains, "The easiest way to distinguish the crimes is this: an assault doesn't necessarily involve any actual physical contact -- whereas a battery does.
 Put another way, an 'assault' is an 'attempted battery', and a 'battery' is a 'completed assault'".

 In order to convict you of "simple" or "misdemeanor" assault in California, the prosecutor must prove the following three facts (otherwise known as "elements" of the crime):

 - that you "willfully" acted in a way that would likely result in the "application of force" to another,

 - that you were aware that your "act" would likely result in that application of force, and